 - Number 16 in their Top 25 Travelers’ Choice World Destinations Awards

 - One of the Top 25 Cities in the World in Condé Nast Traveler Readers’ Choice Awards for 2013

-- One of the one of the top African cities in the category Top 10 Cities in Africa and the Middle East Condé Nast Traveler Readers’ Choice Awards for 2013
+- One of the top African cities in the category Top 10 Cities in Africa and the Middle East Condé Nast Traveler Readers’ Choice Awards for 2013

 - The list goes on….